naoya/rm-wsse/README.md

 # RmWsse

-gem for RubyMotion to creates WSSE header string.
+gem for RubyMotion, to create WSSE header string.

 ## Usage